sreeramsunkara/TAS-Workshop-CAH/README.md

 cf events $user-chess
 ```

-- Let's create another `Space` under your `Org`, and allow one of your colleagues to access this new `Space`.
+- Let's create another `Space` under your `Org` and allow one of your colleagues to access this new `Space`.
 Execute the following command to create a `dev` space under your Org:

 ```
 cf create-space dev -o org$my_number